BattlefieldRedux/PR-GhostingAnalyzer/README.md

 Download the latest version from the [releases page](https://github.com/vedler/PR-GhostingAnalyzer/releases).

 Alternatively you can clone or download the source code as ZIP and run `gradlew fatJar` in the project directory.
-The resulting _.jar_ file will be located at `build/libs/GhostingAnalyzer-0.0.1.jar`.
+The resulting _.jar_ file will be located at `build/libs/GhostingAnalyzer-0.0.1.jar`

 [Java 8 is required.](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)

 ## Usage

-This usage information can also be found by running `java -jar GhostingAnalyzer-x.x.x.jar [--help|-h]`.
+This usage information can also be found by running `java -jar GhostingAnalyzer-x.x.x.jar [--help|-h]`

-The tool is ran from the command-line terminal, using the following syntax: `java -jar GhostingAnalyzer-x.x.x.jar [options] {CD Hash log path} {Namehack log path}`.
+The tool is ran from the command-line terminal, using the following syntax: `java -jar GhostingAnalyzer-x.x.x.jar [options] {CD Hash log path} {Namehack log path}`

 ### Options